 Over 37 species of freshwater algae and cyanobacteria have been described at the site.
 The upper part of Canada Stream superficially appears sparse but encrusting communities dominated by cyanobacterium grow on the sides and undersides of stones and boulders.
-The green alga Prasiola calophylla and cyanobacterium Chamaesiphon subglobosus have been observed only in this upper part of the stream.
-Prasiola calophylla, growing in dense green ribbons beneath stones in the stream, is generally only apparent when stones are overturned.
-Cyanobacterial mats, comprising a diverse assemblage of species (including Oscillatoria, Pseudanabaena, Leptolyngbya, Phormidium, Gloeocapsa, Calothrix and Nostoc) are extensive in the middle and lower reaches of the stream and more diverse than those in the upper stream.
+Cyanobacterium Chamaesiphon subglobosus and a green alga Prasiola species, originally identified as P. calophylla but subsequently erected as a new species, P. glacialis, have been observed only in this upper part of the stream.
+Prasiola glacialis, growing in dense green ribbons beneath stones in the stream, is generally only apparent when stones are overturned.
+Cyanobacterial mats, comprising a diverse assemblage of species (including Oscillatoria, Pseudanabaena, Leptolyngbya, Phormidium, Gloeocapsa, Calothrix and Nostoc), and heterotrophic bacteria are extensive in the middle and lower reaches of the stream and more diverse than those in the upper stream.
 Mucilaginous colonies of Nostoc commune dominate standing water in the central flush and grow epiphytically on mosses in the wetted margins of water courses, while cyanobacterial mats cover much of the mineral fines and gravels in flowing sections.
-The filamentous green alga Binuclearia is found streaming out in the flow in the middle reaches of the stream.
-The lower stream is similar in floral composition to the upper, although the algae Tribonema elegans and Binuclearia have been reported as abundant, but Prasiola calophylla is absent.
+The flamentous green alga Binuclearia is found streaming out in the flow in the middle reaches of the stream.
+The lower stream is similar in floral composition to the upper, although the algae Tribonema elegans and Binuclearia have been reported as abundant, but Prasiola glacialis is absent.
 Tribonema elegans is rarely encountered in this region of Antarctica.